Verified Expert Brand Designer: Mark Forscher

-After leading design teams at Code and Theory, ABC News, and Newsweek Digital, Mark Forscher retired his managerial hat and decided to start his own creative studio called Under After in 2008.
-His natural interest in technology coupled with his background in branding and product design, makes him an obvious collaborator for founders looking to launch their company.
-We talked to him about his creative process, some of his favorite branding projects, and more.
+After leading design teams at Code and Theory, ABC News and Newsweek Digital, Mark Forscher retired his managerial hat and decided to start his own creative studio called Under After in 2008.
+His natural interest in technology coupled with his background in branding and product design makes him an obvious collaborator for founders looking to launch their company.
+We talked to him about his creative process, some of his favorite branding projects and more.

 Mark’s branding philosophy:

 “I understand that it can be a challenge for founders to make definitive decisions around picking a logo or picking a color palette.
-It feels very concrete when a lot of product is about finding the right product/market fit, iterating, testing, and using data to inform the process.
+It feels very concrete when a lot of product is about finding the right product/market fit, iterating, testing and using data to inform the process.
 So wherever possible, I try to bring that kind of iterative philosophy into the branding approach as well, which tends to work pretty well with founders, especially technology founders.”

 On remaining independent:

-“The reason why I haven’t scaled up my design business, why I’m not trying to be like a ten-person shop, or even a five-person shop, is because I want to be a collaborator, not a vendor that somebody outsources work to.
-I think it sets the expectation right up front that we’re both in this together to figure this out.
+“The reason why I haven’t scaled up my design business, why I’m not trying to be like a 10-person shop, or even a five-person shop, is because I want to be a collaborator, not a vendor that somebody outsources work to.
+I think it sets the expectation right upfront that we’re both in this together to figure this out.
 I’m just a person deeply committed to working with the founder.”

 On common startup branding mistakes: